 The Future of Solar

-Moving forward, the most exciting piece to solar energy’s growth is the rapid advancement of its technology.
+Moving forward, the most exciting piece of solar energy’s growth is the rapid advancement of its technology.
 It seems that every day there are breakthroughs that make for more efficient, cheaper solar options.
 With the nature of solar power, battery storage is the logical progression of this technology.
 Being able to store energy from an extremely efficient solar cell will drive green efforts to new heights.